 Dr. Beth Salcedo is the Medical Director of the Ross Center for Anxiety & Related Disorders and Assistant Clinical Professor of the department of Psychiatry and Behavioral Sciences at the George Washington University College of Medicine and Health Sciences

 Dr. Salcedo is a psychiatrist with expertise in diagnostic assessment and psychopharmacologic management of anxiety and mood disorders in adults.
 She has been the medical director of The Ross Center since 2002, and has been with the center since 1997.
 She has been named in Washingtonian magazine’s “Top Doctors” in 2010 and 2012.

-Dr. Salcedo has been an active member of the organization since 2004 and is currently ADAA Board President.
+Dr. Salcedo has been an active member of the organization since 2004 and is a past ADAA Board President.